SecretFoundation/docs/docs/protocol/encryption-specs.md

 contract_key = concat(signer_id, authenticated_contract_key);
 ```

-- Every time a contract execution is called, `contract_key` should be sent to the Enclave.
+- Every time a contract execution is called, `contract_key` should be sent to the Enclave
 - In the Enclave, the following verification needs to happen:

 ```js